 BUT IT’S STILL FAR FROM PERFECT

-So, what’s my problem with Granada?
-Well, the thing that got to me was the way they treated their animals.
+The thing that got to me in Granada was the way they treated their animals.
 I didn’t mind the city being crowded or touristy, but seeing those poor, starved horses fastened to carts for the sake of tourists was just too much.
-In general, Central America is very eco-oriented and takes good care of their wildlife and animals (as far as I’ve seen), but Nicaragua certainly does not treat animals well.
-It truly saddens me.
+In general, Central America is very eco-oriented and takes good care of their wildlife and animals, but from what I saw, Nicaragua do not treat animals well.

 Have you been to Granada?
 What’s your experience?

 - Romanian food: You’ll be surprised - February 16, 2017

 - A full-blooded guide to Transylvania (your survival kit) - February 13, 2017

 - Sibiu, Romania.
 The city where houses have eyes - February 3, 2017